 by.
 Mark Nelms

 We talk to store owners every day.
 Not only do they have the typical issues of running a business, like gaining new customers, staffing, and paying the bills; they have become increasingly worried about a new player in their space, Amazon.
-Today I am going to share with you some key factors to implement in your business that will give you the competitive edge in today’s ever changing technologically empowered buyer-based landscape.
+Today I am going to share with you some key factors to implement in the business that will give you the competitive edge in today’s ever-changing the technologically empowered buyer-based landscape.

 Top 5 Reasons People Shop at Stores vs. Online

 According to IHL, a global research and advisory firm for the retail and hospitality industries, the top 5 reasons people shop at stores vs. online are:

 The very first time I used Amazon is not very different from a lot of my friends, family, and clients.
 It went something like this.
 I finally have time to go to the store and get an item I’ve been needing.
 I google it and find that it’s sold at a store about 15 miles away, according to GPS that’s about a 30-minute trip.
 I get in my car, drive through traffic, get to the store, only to find out that they are out of it, and might not have come in until next week.
 While there I “Googled” it, again.
 In doing so I found out that Amazon could have it to my door in 48 hours.
 I pressed a button and drove home.
 Has this ever happened to you, or one of your customers?
 In a recent study “Amazon Prime members are 71% more likely to purchase an item online that they initially planned to purchase in a store if they experience an out of stock.”
 This statistic speaks volumes on how important it is to keep an accurate inventory, but also how important it is to make that inventory visible online.

 Step 2: Training Your Staff to Better Educate Your Customers